The Causes of a Smelly Belly Button—and How To Fix It

 Are certain people more prone to a smelly navel?

 Poor hygiene is the most common cause of a smelly belly button, causing infection.
-But infections are more common in certain groups of people including those who are pregnant, taking antibiotics, have overweight/obesity, or receiving cancer treatment like chemotherapy, per the Cleveland Clinic.
+But infections are more common in certain groups of people including those who are pregnant, taking antibiotics, have overweight/obesity, or are receiving cancer treatment like chemotherapy, per the Cleveland Clinic.

 How often should I clean my belly button?